 More Than A Score is here to change the way children are assessed and schools are judged.

-Primary school children in England are among the most tested in the world.
-They’re used as data points in a system which damages their education and benefits no-one.
-We believe they deserve better.
+Primary school children in England are being let down by a system that cares more about measurement than their education.
+It damages their education and we believe they deserve better.